 Now edit OpenSSH configuration file /etc/ssh/sshd_config and do the following changes.

 - Change Default Port – It will be good to change default ssh port as default ports are always on attackers.

 - Disable Root SSH Login – Also you would like to disable root login via ssh.

 4. Setup Key-Based SSH

 This is good to configure your server to login with key based only and disable password login.
 Generate a key pair on your client system.

-Now login to server with SSH, It will not prompt for password again.
+Now login to the server with SSH, It will not prompt for the password again.

 Now if you want, you can use CSF for managing your firewall.
 Follow the below steps to install it.